 “Humans can quickly understand the relative position of the different entities and their relationships in a picture.
 Interface designers can capitalize on this by shifting some of the cognitive load of information retrieval to the perceptual system.
 By appropriately coding properties by size, position, shape, and color, we can greatly reduce the need for explicit selection, sorting, and scanning operations.”[Shneiderman, 1994]

-Currently they’re just sourcing news from Google News API against keywords.
+Currently they’re just sourcing news from against keywords.

 Facebook comments: